yrmvgh/yiufcrawl/README.md

     * Throw Flame has been removed from spell books.
 Monsters still cast it, but the player can't.
 Instead, Flame Tongue has been slightly enhanced to fill that void.
 Not much of a void, since I hardly used it anyway.
 Magma Bolt has been put in the Flames Book as a level 5 spell alongside Fireball.

-* Potions and wands of heal wounds
+* Potions of heal wounds
     * now fully heal the target
+    * less than half as common to find around the dungeon
+    * wands of heal wounds work like before

 * Damage numbers are shown
     * yeah I know it adds some details that the original designers want to avoid.
 But really, how many crawl players aren't seriously hard core RPGers anyway?
 I